 Properly handle optical fiber cables and patch cords and promote their orderly management.

 A fiber optic service loop of sheathed fiber no less than 20 feet at each end shall be installed at each termination point.
-All service loops shall be installed so that the minimum bend radius (10 times the outside diameter of the fiber) shall not be exceeded and shall be installed outside of the fiber optic termination housing.
+All service loops shall be installed so that the minimum bend radius (10 times the outside diameter of the fiber) is maintained and shall be installed outside of the fiber optic termination housing.
 Once the fiber reaches the entrance point of the fiber optic patch panel, there shall be no less than 3 feet of unsheathed fiber installed neatly in the fiber optic storage tray prior to terminations being installed.
 Unsheathed fiber shall be installed in the storage tray per the fiber optic enclosures manufacturer’s instructions.